Guide

 Guest expectations vs. preferences

-As mentioned above, guest expectations are behaviors or actions that guests anticipate while interacting with your property, from staff to hotel management.
+As mentioned, guest expectations are behaviors or actions that guests anticipate while interacting with your property, from staff to hotel management.

 Expectations are based on external information such as online reviews or marketing materials.

-On the other hand, guest preferences are what individual guests like and dislike about your property.
+On the other hand, guest preferences are what individual guests like and dislike in general.
 Preferences are subjective and differ depending on the individual.

 Exceed guest expectations with the right technology